Perturbation theory for killed Markov processes and quasi-stationary distributions: Bounded perturbations

 \section{Bounded perturbations}

-In this section we provide a self-contained proof of a norm-estimate between the difference of the eigenfunctions of two (potentially unbounded) self-adjoint operators, where one is considered as bounded perturbation of the other.
-The result provides an extension of \cite[Theorem 8.5]{Wainwright2019}, which considers a finite-dimensional setting, namely Hermitian matrices.
-Let us already mention here that our bound is similar to the ones obtained in \cite{DavisKahan1970}.
+In this section we provide a self-contained proof of a norm-estimate of the difference between the eigenfunctions of two (potentially unbounded) self-adjoint operators, where one is considered to be a bounded perturbation of the other.

 In the context of quasi-stationary Monte Carlo, such bounds are reassuring for practitioners wishing to implement QSMC methods, since our bound will say that small self-adjoint perturbations of the generator will not substantially affect the resulting quasi-stationary distribution.
-Such self-adjoint perturbations can arise in practical situations when the target density has been perturbed slightly, since the target density typically only enters the process via the killing (which is a multiplication operator, hence self-adjoint).
-For example in a logistic regression scenario, such a perturbation could correspond to \textit{corrupted} or \textit{missing} data; see Section~\ref{subsec:logistic}.
+Such self-adjoint perturbations can arise in practical situations when the target density has been perturbed slightly, since the target density typically only enters the QSMC algorithm via the killing rate (which is a multiplication operator, hence self-adjoint).
+For example, in a logistic regression scenario, such a perturbation could correspond to \textit{corrupted} or \textit{missing} data; see Section~\ref{subsec:logistic}.